 Though there’s green in nearly every garden, we love it when the color gets a solo show.
-Here, we gathered ten gardens from members of the Remodelista + Gardenista Architect/Designer Directory featuring shades of green, front and center.
+Here, we gathered ten gardens, mostly from members of the Remodelista + Gardenista Architect/Designer Directory featuring shades of green, front and center.

 Above: In this Brooklyn garden by Kim Hoyt Architect, a fieldstone walkway is planted with creeping thyme and other ground cover plants.
 See the entire project in Before & After: A Brooklyn Townhouse with a Double-Wide Garden.
 Photograph by Dan Wonderly.